One-eyed Sphinx Moth (Smerinthus cerisyi)

-The one eyed sphinx moth is a member of the family of hawk moths found in North America.
-English entomologist William Kirby first described this species in 1837 and named it after french entomologist Alexandre Louis Lefèbvre de Cérisy.
+The one eyed sphinx moth, a native of North America is a member of the family of hawk moths.
+English entomologist William Kirby first described this species in 1837 in honor of French entomologist Alexandre Louis Lefèbvre de Cérisy.

 Description and Identification